Skip to main content

 Key takeaways:

-• Premarin (conjugated estrogens) is a medication taken for certain symptoms of menopause — like hot flashes and night sweats.
+• Premarin (conjugated estrogens) is a medication taken for menopause symptoms, such as hot flashes and night sweats.
+Common Premarin side effects include headache, sore breasts, and nausea.

 • There are several ways to save on Premarin.
 GoodRx can help you access Premarin at an exclusive cash price of $99 per month.
 Manufacturer savings cards and patient assistance programs are also available.